kroa38/Line6_PODHDPRO_Linux_Driver/README.md

+# LINE6 Driver for Linux

-# Running PODHD Pro X under linux
+How to run PODHD Pro X under linux

-Because we love linux !
+Why ? : Because we love linux !
 Tested on : Ubuntu 22-04 (jammy)

 ## 1) Get the righ ID of the PODHD PRO X: